ligato/docs/docs/tutorials/05_kv-scheduler.md

   - value: { name:"route3" interface_name:"if3"  }
 ```

-The second transaction introduced the expected interface.
-The scheduler recognized it as a dependency for the cached route, sorted items to correct order and called the appropriate configuration method.
+The second transaction introduces the expected interface.
+The scheduler:

+- recognized this as a dependency for the cached route
+- sorted items into the correct order
+- called the appropriate configuration method.

 The previously cached route is marked as `[WAS-PENDING]`, highlighting that this item was postponed.

  [1]: https://github.com/ligato/vpp-agent/blob/master/examples/tutorials/05_kv-scheduler/model/model.proto
  [2]: https://github.com/ligato/vpp-agent/tree/master/plugins/kvscheduler/descriptor-adapter